UK working with Jordan to air drop aid into Gaza, PM tells Macron and Merz

 “The Prime Minister set out how the UK will also be taking forward plans to work with partners such as Jordan to air drop aid and evacuate children requiring medical assistance,” a Downing Street spokesperson said.

-However, the head of the UN’s Palestinian refugee agency warned airdrops were “a distraction and a smokescreen” that would fail to reverse deepening starvation in Gaza, and could in some cases harm civilians.
+However, the head of the UN’s Palestinian refugee agency warned airdrops were “a distraction and screensmoke” that would fail to reverse deepening starvation in Gaza, and could in some cases harm civilians.

 UNRWA chief Philippe Lazzarini said on Saturday: “A man-made hunger can only be addressed by political will.
 Lift the siege, open the gates and guarantee safe movements and dignified access to people in need.”